iamernie8199/CFTC-Data/readme.md

 ## config
 PostgreSQL DB setting

+## config/config.yml
+SQL Server DB setting

 ## sql
+the table create command for all the CFTC data (PostgreSQL)

+## sql_sqlserver
-the table create command for all the CFTC data
+the table create command for all the CFTC data (SQL Server)

 ## data
+(PostgreSQL)
 if the table doesn't exist, this script will create for you run the script each Friday after CFTC publishes the reports to update the data

+## data_sqlserver
+(SQL Server)
+if the table doesn't exist, this script will create for you run the script each Friday after CFTC publishes the reports to update the data
+* Using pytds for performance
+* All datalayer code are located in datalayer_sqlserver.py